Living in Malaysia: The Complete Visa Guide for 2026

 Gold Category

 Fixed deposit of 2 million MYR.
-Property purchase of 1 million MYR minimum.
-15-year permit.
+Property purchase of at least 1 million MYR.
+15-year pass.

 Platinum Category

 Fixed deposit of 5 million MYR.
 Property purchase of 2 million MYR.
-20-year permit and facilitated access to permanent residency.
+20-year pass with easier access to permanent residency.

-Note: The S-MM2H (Sarawak) remains a more flexible alternative for those over 50, with lower fixed income conditions.
+Note: The S-MM2H (Sarawak) remains a more flexible alternative for those over 50, with lower fixed-income requirements.

 Malaysia Visa Simulator 2026